Cells QPDK#

 Parameters:

-• inductor_radius (float) – Radius of the spiral inductor in μm.
+• coupling_straight_length (float) – Length of the coupling waveguide section in μm.

-• coupling_gap (float) – Gap for capacitive coupling in μm.
+• coupling_gap (float) – Gap between the resonator and coupling waveguide in μm.
+Measured from edges of the center conductors.

 Returns:

-A gdsfactory component with the lumped resonator geometry.
+A gdsfactory component with meandering resonator and coupling waveguide.

 Return type: